sivakumarbdu/swarm-bot/README.md

 ### Environments

 swarm-bot allow to manage multiple environments.
 Right now its support to manage dev, staging and production environment.
 Each environment will have dedicated config file under deploy folder.

-E.g deploy/dev.sh, deploy/staging.sh and deploy/production.sh.
+* deploy/dev.sh
+* deploy/staging.sh
+* deploy/production.sh.

 All server related configuration will be maintained here.

 ### Create Swarm Cluster and adding  new node